-A student may petition for a grade of Incomplete in a course when he or she is unable to complete all the assignments before the end of the semester due to unforeseen, extraordinary circumstances.
-If granted, a student may have up to one additional semester to complete the remaining work.
-The Incomplete ("IN") grade is intended for use only in extraordinary circumstances beyond the student's control, such as a well-documented serious illness or death in the family.
-The Incomplete is not a remedy for improving a grade, poor planning, or a busy schedule.
+A student may petition for a grade of Incomplete in a course when he or she is unable to complete all the assignments before the end of the semester due to unforeseen, extraordinary, and/or debilitating circumstances.
+The Incomplete ("IN") grade is intended for use only in circumstances beyond the student's control that prevent the student from being able to complete their coursework.
+An Incomplete is not a remedy for improving a grade, poor planning, or a busy schedule.
+Documentation of circumstances will be required to review the incomplete request.